harrowm/gba/OPTIMIZATION_RESULTS.md

 Based on the current profile results, the next optimization candidates are:

-1. `ARMCPU::executeWithCache`: Currently at 50.0% of direct samples
+1. `ARMCPU::executeInstruction`: Currently at 50.0% of direct samples
 2. `ARMCPU::executeCachedDataProcessing`: Further optimization opportunities
 3. `ARMCPU::executeCachedSingleDataTransfer`: Additional optimizations possible